StyrbjornKall/Bioinformatics_NGS_Zika_virus/README.md

-# Using Next Generation Sequencing to Study the Genetic Diversity of Candidate Live Attenuated Zika Vaccines
+# Reproducing: Using Next Generation Sequencing to Study the Genetic Diversity of Candidate Live Attenuated Zika Vaccines
+This was done as a project in the course Applied Bioinformatics, Chalmers University of Technology.

+## Study
+The study reproduced is “Using Next Generation Sequencing to Study the Genetic Diversity of Candidate Live Attenuated Zika Vaccines” (DOI: https://doi.org/10.3390/vaccines8020161) by Natalie D Collins, Chao Shan, Bruno T D Nunes, Steven G Widen, Pei-Yong Shi, Alan D T Barrett, Vanessa V Sarathy, and is accessible here: https://www.mdpi.com/2076-393X/8/2/161/htm.

+## Data
 The data used were acquired on ArrayExpress (reference E-MTAB-8905, https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-8905/samples/?query=zika).

-The study reproduced is “Using Next Generation Sequencing to Study the Genetic Diversity of Candidate Live Attenuated Zika Vaccines” (DOI : https://doi.org/10.3390/vaccines8020161) by Natalie D Collins, Chao Shan, Bruno T D Nunes, Steven G Widen, Pei-Yong Shi, Alan D T Barrett, Vanessa V Sarathy  , and is accessible here : https://www.mdpi.com/2076-393X/8/2/161/htm.
+## Repository contents

-Please see this file as a shorter version of the provided report found in the docs directory and see to the provided project pipeline .png for a simplified look at the project data processing pipeline.
+Please see this file as a shorter version of the provided report found in the docs directory and see the provided project pipeline .png for a simplified look at the project data processing pipeline.

 In this repository are provided all the scripts used for the reproduction of the initial study.
 They must be run in this order respectively: